ten-protocol/go-ten/docs/_docs/cross-chain/core-messaging-layer.md

 ## How It Works

 Users call the `publishMessage` function on the `MessageBus`.
 This function emits an event that records what message is being published, who is calling the method and some other bits.
-This event later on gets picked on by the protocol which ensures that the message is available on the counterpart `MessageBus`.
+This event later on gets picked up by the protocol which ensures that the message is available on the counterpart `MessageBus`.

 When the message is made available, users can call the `verifyMessageFinalized` method in the `MessageBus` on the recipient layer.
 This method will return `true` if the message was indeed sent on the other layer as presented.
 Same `msg.sender`, same `payload`, same `nonce`.